mawds/library-shell/_episodes/04-loop.md

 > Suppose our data files are named:
 >
 > ~~~
-> red dragon.dat
+> Swift Gulliver.txt
-> purple unicorn.dat
+> Newton Opticks.txt
 > ~~~
 > {: .source}
 >
 > We need to use
 >
 > ~~~
-> for filename in "red dragon.dat" "purple unicorn.dat"
+> for filename in "Swift Gulliver.txt" "Newton Opticks.txt"
 > do
 >     head -n 100 "$filename" | tail -n 20
 > done